nicklutsko/nicklutsko.github.io/_posts/2019-05-28-Are-ECS-And-Precipitation-Sensitivity-Inversely-Correlated.md

 <p>(Figure 2b from DeAngelis et al.)</p>

-<p>Much of this spread comes from models using different radiation schemes, and DeAngelis show it could be improved if more models used good (correlated-\(k\)) radiation schemes.
+<p>Much of the spread in \(\partial SWA_{cl} / \partial T\) comes from models using different radiation schemes, and DeAngelis show it could be improved if more models used good (correlated-\(k\)) radiation schemes.
 So potentially the spread in precipitation sensitivity due to shortwave absorption could be reduced, which might lead to a clearer inverse relationship between ECS and precipitation sensitivity.
 It will be interesting to check this once the data from the CMIP6 models is available.</p>